jimi008/jimi008/README.md

 ### Hi there 👋 I'm Jamil Ahmed.
 Nice to meet you.

-#### 💻 Full-Stack Engineer 💡 DevOps Engineer 📢 WordPress Evangelist | Open-Source fanatic | E-Commerce developer
+#### 💻 Full-Stack Engineer 💡 Cloud practitioner 📢 WordPress Evangelist | Open-Source fanatic | E-Commerce Specialist

 ## 🚀 About Me
 A Full-Stack Web Developer with 8+ years of experience in agile development.
 Also passionate about DevOps tools such as Kubernetes, Terraform, Helm, Jenkins, UNIX/Linux, VM Ware, AWS Cloud, Python, and Bash Scripting.
 I have experience in development, implementation, deployment, versioning, database management, server configuration, content management, and DevOps methodologies.